sal55/langs/MDescr.md

 The library name is that of an actual one (`msvcrt.dll`, which is specified as an import in the EXE), or a dummy one if it starts with "$".
 This is used when the DLL name is unknown or unclear, or the set of functions exist across multiple DLLS.

-But then the actual must be one of those specified with `linkdll` in the lead module.
+But then the actual DLL must be one of those specified with `linkdll` in the lead module.
 It will search all DLLs until it finds each imported symbol.
 (The M compiler automatically looks inside `msvcrt gdi32 user32 kernel32` DLLs.)

 Notice that the MessageBoxA declaration includes parameter names and default values.
 This allows the use of keyword parameters even though the original